 Am I a good candidate?

-Patients who don’t have any cosmetic issues are excellent candidates for dental crowns.
+Patients who don’t have any cosmetic problem are excellent candidates for dental crowns.
 If the tooth is broken, cracked, but still has its roots, a dental crown will be compatible for you.
 When the tooth has decayed, it will need to be treated before a dental crown will be used.

 In The Colony, Dental crowns will be able to be used for restorative and cosmetic purposes, below are the common uses for this treatment.